 Limit of protection for intellectual property rights

 Steps have been taken to protect the intellectual property rights of companies under the Group umbrella, but third parties could infringe upon such rights through means beyond what might be anticipated.
 Consequently, the business activities of the Group could be adversely affected by the misappropriation of technologies and the creation of counterfeit goods etc., and also, third-party intellectual property rights could be infringed upon by a member, or members, of the Group, albeit unknowingly.
 For this reason, the Group established an Intellectual Property & Regulatory Affairs Center that specializes in managing the Group’s intellectual property and developing strategies.
 The Center is tasked with formulating and implementing intellectual property strategies, such as securing patent and trademark rights at domestic and overseas bases, and monitoring the existence of any unjustifiable infringement of the rights held by the Company.
-At the same time, the Group conducts internal investigations and other activities to ensure that it does not unintentionally infringe the rights of a third-party.
+At the same time, the Group conducts preventive investigation of infringements and other activities to ensure that it does not unintentionally infringe the rights of a third-party.

 Information security